 Can you build muscle on keto using a standard approach?
 Yes, you can.

 But if you’re looking for the best approach that increases your performance to maximize muscle gains, try the Targeted Keto Diet (TKD).
 The targeted keto diet is a strategy that entails consuming extra carbohydrates, 20 to 50 grams, before or after intensive workouts(9).

 It’s widely used among advanced athletes and bodybuilders to boost their exercise performance, thus enabling them to push harder during their workouts.

 A TKD approach is most beneficial for those who’ve already tried a standard keto diet for muscle gains but were often unable to complete their workouts due to feeling fatigued.
 Whether you’re a bodybuilder, competitive athlete, or a regular person who exercises most days of the week, you may see improvements with this keto diet approach.

 How to Build Muscle On A Keto Diet

 You already know that a keto diet can be effective for building muscle.
-In this section, we teach you ten specific ways on how to build muscle on keto.
+In this section, we teach you the ten best ways to gain muscle on keto.
 Keep reading.